 - Preheat the oven to 380 degrees.
 Scatter the salmon in a shallow pan and roast for 15 minutes.

-- While the salmon is roasting, caramelize the onions in olive oil and 1 teaspoon butter until brown bits start appearing.
+- While the salmon is roasting, cook the onions in olive oil and 1 teaspoon butter until brown bits start appearing.
 Add the garlic and quickly sauté.
 Add the dandelions and spinach, toss well to coat the greens, cover with a lid and steam for 5 minutes.
 Remove the lid and cook until the liquid is gone.

 - Remove the salmon from the oven and divide equally between the 12 tart shells.
 Top the salmon with one tablespoon each of the cooked greens.
 Squeeze a few drops of lemon juice over each tart.
 Add salt and pepper to taste (go easy on the salt because feta has a high salt content)

 - Divide the feta into 12 portions and add to each tart.
 Bake for 15 minutes.
 Remove and cool.